 The onset of the COVID-19 pandemic has led to many new healthcare challenges.
 Enabling access to healthcare while prioritising the health and safety of both the care recipients and care providers have never been more important.
 It comes as no surprise then, that demand for telehealth and telemedicine has boomed during the COVID-19 pandemic.

 Even before the pandemic, we as caregivers often already find ourselves faced with the difficult task of ensuring our loved ones receive the care they need in a safe and timely manner.
-When care recipients have limited mobility or have weak immune systems for instance, arranging medical care can quickly become a logistical headache.
+When care recipients have limited mobility or have weak immune systems, for instance, arranging medical care can quickly become a logistical headache.
 This is made even more difficult during a pandemic when caregivers and care providers have to make sure that care is provided while abiding by pandemic social restrictions and guarding against the COVID-19 virus at the same time.

-Telehealth and telemedicine can be a highly effective way of safely delivering medical care during a pandemic for caregivers, care recipients, and care providers alike.
+Telehealth and telemedicine can be a highly effective ways of safely delivering medical care during a pandemic for caregivers, care recipients, and care providers alike.
 Here at Homage, we have curated some essential information about telehealth and telemedicine to help you make an informed, efficient and safe choice about your care needs.

 What is Telehealth?

 Telehealth can seem like an alien concept for the uninitiated, but it is in fact, rather simple and intuitive to grasp.
-Referring to the use of digital information and communication technologies to access and manage health care services remotely, these are technologies either used by care recipients from the comfort of their homes, or by care providers to improve or supplement healthcare services.
+Referring to the use of digital information and communication technologies to access and manage healthcare services remotely, these are technologies either used by care recipients from the comfort of their homes, or by care providers to improve or supplement healthcare services.

 From a quick call on your mobile phone to your doctor to ask about simple symptoms, to a video conference with your doctor on your laptop for a full consultation, the various technologies of telehealth should already be familiar to most of us.